SumonPaul18/OpenStack/manually/install_openstack_manually.md

   --bootstrap-region-id RegionOne
  ```

-#Configure the Apache HTTP server
+Configure the Apache HTTP server

-#Edit the /etc/apache2/apache2.conf
+Edit the /etc/apache2/apache2.conf
 ```
 vi /etc/apache2/apache2.conf
 ```
-#add your ServerName under Global configuration section.
+Add your ServerName under Global configuration section.
 ```
 ServerName controller
 ```
 ```
 service apache2 restart
 ```
-# Configure the administrative account by setting the proper environmental variables:
+Configure the administrative account by setting the proper environmental variables:

->>> Not yet Finish, Now Have a lot installation and configurations >>>
+- Not yet Finish, Now Have a lot installation and configurations

 To be Continue from bellow link:
 https://docs.openstack.org/keystone/yoga/install/keystone-install-ubuntu.html